 “Soon” is a relative term, but maybe sometime this year we’ll have another great option for Mexican food right down on the waterfront.
 I’ll be interviewing owner George Sharawy next week and get back to you with more details.
 But what I gather from a brief discussion with him is that this place is going to be nice!

 The furthest thing from a finicky eater, James Spangler insisted on trying everything on the table from the earliest age.
 At 13, he prepared Baked Alaska for an entire classroom and has had an insatiable appetite for good food ever since.
-On his days off, he’s rather be in the kitchen cooking for the people he loves than doing just about anything.
-If you catch him reading a book at his bookstore on 4th Avenue in Edmonds, there’s a good chance it’ll have something to do with food.
+He’d rather be in the kitchen cooking for the people he loves than doing just about anything.